Kazerun: Thirteenth to sixteenth centuries AD

-The 13th to 16th century AD was the peak period of prosperity and fame of the city of Kazerun throughout its history.
-This fame was due to the expansion of the Kazeruniyeh Sufism and its Sufi lodges in Iran, India, China, and the Ottoman Empire, and was influenced by the religious appeal of Abu Ishaq of Kazerun.
+The 13th to 16th century AD marked another peak period of prosperity and fame for the city of Kazerun.
+This was due to the expansion of the Kazeruniyeh Sufism and its Sufi lodges in Iran, India, China, and the Ottoman Empire, and was influenced by the religious appeal of Abu Ishaq of Kazerun.

-With the beginning of the 10th century, a large network of merchants of Kazerun city entered all over Iran and the countries of India, China, and the Ottoman Empire and started trading.
-Along with trade, these merchants were the representatives of the central Sufi lodge of Kazeruniyeh Sufism in the city of Kazerun and promoted this Sufism.
+Beginning in the 10th century, a large network of merchants from Kazerun traveled all over Iran, as well as India, China, and the Ottoman Empire.
+Along with trading goods, they were representatives of the central Sufi lodge in Kazerun and promoted this form Sufism.
 Hasan Fasa'i narrates about this in his book Fars-Nama-ye Naseri:

 The number of merchants of Kazerun is so large that this book (Fars-Nama) cannot contain it.

-The influence and fame of the Kazeruniyeh Sufism during the 10th to the 10th century AD reached such an extent that many people and kings of Iran, as well as many people and emperors of India and Ottoman, and part of the Chinese people were disciples of the Kazeruniyeh Sufism and made their offerings to the branches of this Sufism in Cities and countries used to pay for it to be sent to the central Sufi lodge in Kazerun, and this issue created world fame for the city of Kazerun.
+The influence of the Kazeruniyeh Sufism during the 10th century AD reached such an extent that kings of Iran and emperors of India and the Ottoman became disciples of the Kazeruniyeh Sufism.
+They made their offerings to the central Sufi lodge in Kazerun, and it created world fame for the city.